 This Interpretation of Regulations (IR) clarifies requirements for the content, purpose, and technical aspects of the Evaluation and Design Criteria Report (EDCR) applicable to rehabilitation projects under DSA jurisdiction.
-The EDCR defines the design criteria for the structural safety aspects of a rehabilitation project under which the design professionals shall prepare the plans and specifications and DSA will review and approve.
+The EDCR defines the design criteria for the structural safety, fire and life safety, and accessibility aspects of a rehabilitation project under which the design professionals shall prepare the plans and specifications and DSA will review and approve.
 The EDCR serves the project and its stakeholders by aligning the proposed design approach with DSA concurrence early in the design process and thus minimizing redesign that can result from the increased complexity of existing building regulations.